-In the event that a bushfire or other hazard prevents safe evacuation of personnel via Boys Home Road, an alternative route is available through the Collie Power Station.
+Although an unlikely scenario, if a fire hazard does prevent safe evacuation of personnel via Boys Home Road, an alternative route is available through the Collie Power Station.
 This road is four-wheel drive only at some times of the year and will require evacuation of personnel using company and private 4WD vehicles if required.
 No bus travel is possible down the power station exit route.
 Coordination of vehicles and personnel in them will be done by the Chief Warden or delegate.
+The most likely scenario which may result in Boys Home Road closure is a fire moving from the North or Northwest toward site.
+Fires from this direction shall be monitored closely.
+Direction shall be taken from DFES should a fire be in close proximity to site.